meltano/meltano/docs/src/_guide/existing-dbt-project.md

 If you had any configurations in your dbt_project.yml such as definitions of how models are materialized, target databases, schemas, etc. you can directly copy them into your new Meltano dbt_project.yml file.

-Again Meltano doesn't require this structure, any valid dbt project will work, but this is the default recommended structure with some base configurations for a simple integration between Meltano x dbt.
+Again Meltano doesn't require this structure, any valid dbt project will work, but this is the default recommended structure with some base configurations for a simple integration between Meltano and dbt.